Miguel Reisinho (footballer, born 1975)

-Playing career
+Career

 Reisinho was born in Vila Nova de Gaia.
 He began his career in 1988 when he signed a youth contract with Primeira Liga club Porto.
 Over the next five years, he progressed through their youth team and was capped at international level for Portugal.
 He played 15 times for the under-16's and three times for the under-17's, scoring one goal.
 He moved to Penafiel of Liga de Honra in 1993, where he made his first team debut.
 He made 20 appearances in his first season with the club before joining Felgueiras on loan in 1994.
 The following year, he moved to Leça on loan and made four appearances in the Primeira Liga before finishing the season back with Penafiel.
 Reisinho was transferred to Marco in 1996 and played for another two years in Liga de Honra, scoring four goals in 52 appearances.
 He joined another Liga de Honra club in 1998, Paços de Ferreira, and made 46 appearances over the next two seasons, scoring nine times.
 He returned to Marco for the 2000–01 season, scoring one goal in nine appearances, and then travelled to England for a trial with Football League club Plymouth Argyle.

 He joined the club on their pre-season tour of Scotland and scored in a 3–0 win against Forfar Athletic.
 "We had Reisinho playing on the right-side of midfield, which is not his position, but even then he showed he has got things about him," said manager Paul Sturrock.
 "He wants to take people on and has got great awareness."
 He signed a six-month contract with the club in August 2001.
 He returned to Portugal in 2002 to play for Gondomar before spending three seasons with Vila Meã.
-In 2006, Reisinho joined Luxembourg National Division club Progrès Niedercorn, making 19 appearances in the 2006–07 season.
+In 2006, Reisinho joined Luxembourg National Division club Progrès Niederkorn, making 19 appearances in the 2006–07 season.
 He then moved to Avenir Beggen, where he scored three goals in his one season with the club.
 In 2008, he dropped down to the Division of Honour to play for Young Boys Diekirch before joining Kayl-Tétange the following year.